-The source of the third widespread root for 'taro' is a semantic Photo 1.
-Alocasia macrorrhizos shift.
-Table 7 shows a root originally applied to Alocasia macrorrhizos, an edible wild aroid in Taiwan (Photo 1).
-Originally wild, this plant later became a cultigen in the Austronesian world and the name persisted.
-Based on numerous attestations in Oceanic, this plant is reconstructible to proto-Oceanic (Ross et al. 2008:272).
+The source of the third widespread root for 'taro' is a semantic shift.
+Table 7 shows a root originally applied to Alocasia sp. in Taiwan and Alocasia macrorrhizos in the Philippines.
+Originally wild in the Philippines (cf. Nauheimer et al. in press), Alocasia macrorrhizos, later became a cultigen in the Austronesian world and the name persisted.
+Based on numerous attestations in Oceanic, this plant is reconstructible to proto-Oceanic (Ross et al. 2008: 272).
 However, forms for 'taro' in the Daic (= Tai-Kadai) languages are strikingly similar to the Austronesian reconstruction.
-It has long been accepted that there is some sort of link between Daic (=Tai-Kadai) and Austronesian (Benedict 1942).
-In recent times, the notion that Daic is simply a branch of Austronesian, possibly at the Malayo-Polynesian stage, is becoming more widely accepted (Ostapirat 2005; Sagart 2005; Norquest 2007; Blench in press, a).
-The assumption is that one branch of the Austronesians who left Taiwan returned to the mainland, migrated inland and became Daic speakers.
-The Austronesian name for Alocasia macrorrhizos was applied by proto-Daic speakers to Colocasia esculenta.
-Table 9 shows the reflexes of this root, consistently applied to Alocasia macrorrhizos in Austronesian, but restricted to taro in Daic.
+It has long been accepted that there is some sort of link between